apache/cassandra-java-driver/manual/statements/built/README.md

 ## Built statements

 Built statements are generated via [QueryBuilder]'s Fluent API.
-Use of Fluent API allows easier build of the complex queries, comparing with hardcoding the CQL statements into the source code.
+Use of Fluent API allows easier build of complex queries, as opposed to use of hardcoded query strings.

-Note: The provider builders perform very little validation of the built query.
-There is thus no guarantee that a built query is valid, and it is definitively possible to create invalid queries.
+Note: The provided builders perform very little validation of the built query.
+There is no guarantee that a built query is valid, and it is definitively possible to create invalid queries.

-Queries built with `QueryBuilder` are execute the same way as other queries - via `execute` or `executeAsync`.
-When query is built with putting all data into it, then it doesn't differ much from statement specified as string.
-But it's also possible to build the query with bind markers inside it, and then convert it into [prepared statement](../prepared/).
+Queries built with `QueryBuilder` are executed the same way as other queries--via `execute` or `executeAsync`.
+When query is built with inlined values, then it doesn't differ much from a statement specified as a string.
+But it's also possible to build the query with bind markers inside it, and then convert it into a [prepared statement](../prepared/).

 ### Basics

-Generation of `BuiltStatement` is easy - just start with calling of one of the [QueryBuilder]'s methods of that represent the CQL "verb": `select`, `update`, `delete`, `insertInto`, or `truncate`, providing required parameters, and then call "verb"-specific functions to form a complete CQL statement (like, `where`, `from`, etc.).
-The command's target could be specified as table name (if you set default keyspace when creating a `Session` object), keyspace & table name, or as [TableMetadata].
+Generation of `BuiltStatement` is easy--start by calling of one of the [QueryBuilder]'s methods of that represent the CQL's "verb": `select`, `update`, `delete`, `insertInto`, or `truncate`, provide required parameters, and then call "verb"-specific functions to form a complete CQL statement (like, `where`, `from`, etc.).
+The statement's target table can be specified as a simple table name (if a default keyspace has been set when creating the `Session` object), as a combination of keyspace name and table name, or as a [TableMetadata] object.

-Note: The `QueryBuilder` doesn't provide support for full set of CQL.
-For generation of DDL operations (`CREATE TABLE`, etc.) you can use the [SchemaBuilder].
+Note: The `QueryBuilder` doesn't provide support for the full set of CQL.
+For DDL operations (`CREATE TABLE`, etc.) you can use the [SchemaBuilder].
 To perform other operations you still need to use [simple statements](../simple/).

 ### Selecting data

-Selection of data is quite simple - at minimum you need to provide a list of columns to select, and the specify from which table to select these columns (and conditions as described in the next section):
+Selection of data is quite simple--at minimum you need to provide a list of columns to select, and then specify  from which table to select these columns (you can also optionally specify a condition, as described in the next section):

 ```java
 BuiltStatement selectAll1 = QueryBuilder.select("id", "t").from("test", "test");